If you’re on this page, you’ve reached the point where you’re asking yourself a very important question:

 Because Nevada is a very business-friendly state, they offer several different methods of expedited approval on new LLCs so you can get your business up and running fast.

-Finally, one of the single most important LLC in California benefits in Nevada are their series LLCs.
+Finally, one of the single most important LLC benefits in Nevada is their series LLCs.
 These allow for LLC owners to set up liability shields within the LLC, shielding the assets from each other.

 Why does this matter?